 Let’s get this straight.

 Many of us know that in their daily activity, some US companies (and from other places) collect a variety of data on people around the world, including EU countries.
-What has proved problematic is the collection of more data than is strictly necessary or the unauthorized use of such data. —Immediately comes to (my) mind the incident with Cambridge Analytica (you can watch on Netflix a documentary about this incident).
+What has proved problematic is the collection of more data than is strictly necessary or the unauthorized use of such data. —Immediately comes to (my) mind the incident with Cambridge Analytica (watch a documentary about it here).

-It was back in 2013 when our main character
+It was in 2013 when our main character